wpengine/hwptoolkit/examples/nuxt/data-fetch/README.md

 > Docker Desktop needs to be installed to run WordPress locally.

 1. Run `npm run example:setup` to install dependencies and configure the local WP server.
-2. Run `npm run example:start` to start the WP server and SvelteKit development server.
+2. Run `npm run example:start` to start the WP server and Nuxt development server.

 > [!NOTE]
-> When you kill the long running process this will not shutdown the local WP instance, only SvelteKit.
+> When you kill the long running process this will not shutdown the local WP instance, only Nuxt.
 You must run `npm run example:stop` to kill the local WP server.

 ## Trouble Shooting